 How it works: Alaska counts daily overtime FIRST (any hours over 8/day).
 Those hours don't count toward your weekly total when checking if you've exceeded 40 hours.
 This protects workers with long shifts that might not trigger federal weekly overtime.

-While Paul M. Botros is licensed in Texas and Florida, we successfully help Alaska workers recover unpaid wages through our network of skilled Alaska attorneys.
-We partner with experienced local counsel or obtain special admission (pro hac vice) to ensure you get both specialized wage and hour expertise and local court advantage.
+While Paul M. Botros is licensed in Texas and Florida, we successfully help Alaska workers recover unpaid wages in federal and state courts.

 Call (877) 466-WEDO to speak with our team today.